ROKOLabs/ROKO.Mobi-iOS/README.md

 ##Get our Demo Apps

 ROKO has showcased many of our components in Demo Apps on the App Store.
-Check out our demo, [ROKO Stickers](https://itunes.apple.com/sb/app/roko-stickers/id980258381?mt=8), which includes the Stickers and Share SDKs, on the Apple App store.
+Check out our demo, <a href="https://itunes.apple.com/sb/app/roko-stickers/id980258381?mt=8" target="_blank">Roko Stickers</a>, which includes the Stickers and Share SDKs, on the Apple App store.

 ## ROKOStickers Usage Guide